pwman3/pwman3/README.md

    If you are a concerned about security, please note:
    PWMAN3 is a very very basic software, which was designed to be used in a safe environment.
-   - it does not - at the moment - include enchanched security features, due to lack of resourecs.
-   - I would realy like you to use PWMAN3, so I could get feedback and more ideas, especially, if you know something about security (which is probably more than I know at the moment.
-   - Be patient, I am working on PWMAN on my free time, and for fun, so don't expect PWMAN3 to do to more than storing your passwords.
    - If you are afraid that PWMAN3 is to weak for your needs ... and you still want to try it, here are a few recommendations:
      1. Use the AES encryption, it is supposed to be better the Blowfish.